 - Let your breath flow regularly

-When you are in Savasana, feel your breath.
+When you are in savasana, feel your breath.
 You can even breathe deeply from your diaphragm when you are sitting in a car, at a desk, or anywhere else.
-Then, as you move through your basic yoga asanas every day, you can learn to concentrate on your breath.
+Then, as you move through your basic yogasanas every day, you can learn to concentrate on your breath.
 Meditation teaches us to breathe more deeply, too.

 How to Breathe

 Yoga has a very scientific approach to breathing.
-Most people use only one-third of their lung capacity.
+Most people use only one third of their lung capacity.
 Yoga teaches abdominal breathing, which allows us to use more of our lung capacity.
-You can breathe deeper, relax, and observe the movement of the abdomen.
-Practicing asanas with deep breathing expands the chest cavity, intercostal muscles and lungs to develop the respiratory system and foster relaxation.
+You can breathe more deeply, relax, and observe the movement of the abdomen.
+Practicing asanas with deep breathing expands the chest cavity, the intercostal muscles, and the lungs to develop the respiratory system and foster relaxation.

 As we grow older, the intercostal muscles stiffen, the breastbone drops, and the chest compresses.
-Breathing deeper allows us to lift the breastbone into place.
+Breathing more deeply allows us to lift the breastbone into place.
 The diaphragm, thoracic, intercostal muscles, and pectorals will then work correctly.

 The Yoga of Everyday Breathing

-With a relatively small effort in breath work, you can yield powerful results; considering this, there is surprisingly little teaching offered on this subject compared to all the other health practices done around the world.
-The fact that the respiratory system is the only system in our bodies that is both voluntary and involuntary speaks of its natural importance as a tool for betterment—something known and practiced for a long time in India.
+With a relatively small amount of effort in breath work, you can yield powerful results.
+Considering this, there is surprisingly little teaching offered on this subject compared to all the other health practices done around the world.
+The fact that the respiratory system is the only system in our bodies that is both voluntary and involuntary speaks of its natural importance as a tool for betterment – something known and practiced for a long time in India.

 The key is to keep things natural.
 In general, when nature breathes its rhythms of life, there is no tension.
 This is the way it should be for us as well.
 Tension in the musculoskeletal system is a reflection of what is happening in the nervous system.
-If there is tension in our bodies, the sympathetic nerves have taken over and activated a response that is stress-inducing and, thus, life-force reducing.
+If there is tension in our bodies, the sympathetic nerves have taken over and activated a response that is stress-inducing and thus life-force reducing.
 When breathing without tension, the body activates the parasympathetic nerves, which causes a relaxation effect.
-How then can we do this in yoga and in our daily lives?

 Observing the Breath